Supporting Our Staff

 Family friendly Departmental policies

-The Department is constantly trying to improve the way it supports working parents, through the Athena Swan Panel.
-Recent changes include:
+The Department is constantly trying to improve the way it supports working parents, through the Athena Swan Committee.
+We've implemented the following:

 - having seminars and meetings within core hours (10 - 4)